Tyvaso Side Effects

 Common side effects of Tyvaso include: cough, headache, pharyngitis, flushing, and pharyngolaryngeal pain.
 Other side effects include: syncope.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Applies to treprostinil: oral tablet extended release

-As well as its needed effects, treprostinil (the active ingredient contained in Tyvaso) may cause some unwanted effects.
+Along with its needed effects, treprostinil (the active ingredient contained in Tyvaso) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking treprostinil:

 - Decreased urine

 - increased thirst